alanmacgowan/WebApplication/README.md

 _Unit and Acceptance Tests results_

 ### Stage Deploy to QA
-Deploys package to QA IIS site, web.config is reeplaced by config file in Jenkins.
+Deploys package to QA IIS site, web.config is replaced by config file in Jenkins.
 ```
 stage('Deploy to QA') {
   steps {